Ethereum Casper Upgrade & Consensus Algorithms

 - Significant reduction in hardware and electricity costs.

-At the recent Financial Cryptocurrency conference, Distributed Systems expert Dahlia Malkhi expressed her criticism of Casper, saying that she thinks proof-of-stake is fundamentally vulnerable, as authority is being given to a group to call the shots, and that in her opinion its giving power to people who have lots of money.
+At the recent Financial Cryptocurrency conference, Distributed Systems expert Dahlia Malkhi expressed her criticism of the Ethereum Casper proposal, saying that she thinks proof-of-stake is fundamentally vulnerable, as authority is being given to a group to call the shots, and that in her opinion its giving power to people who have lots of money.

 Her remarks are likely in relation to similar proof of stake systems that require significant holdings of the cryptocurrency to act as a validating node.
 Dash, for example requires 1000 dash tokens to become a masternode.
 At todays rate, 1000 Dash costs approximately $502K USD.